 As I work my way down the steep side of the old coal heap, there are the remains of old, wooden coal chutes, and bits of cable and metal debris.
 On a flat plateau at the bottom of the coal pile, I find piles of rotting lumber, rusty crushed fuel cans, an old winding drum and moss-covered foundations identifiable only by their flat surface and the rusted mounting bolts protruding through the moss.
 What little remains is largely reclaimed.

-I offtrail through what appears to be a man-made channel, possibly an old rail line bordered by forest.
-Two young deer are feeding in the woods but I continue walking and pass by them within 10 feet (3 m).
+Offtrail through what appears to be a man-made channel, possibly an old rail line bordered by forest, two young deer are feeding in the woods but I continue walking and pass by them within 10 feet (3 m).
 They watch me with their big, saucer eyes but exhibit no fear, just curiosity.
 It is a nice moment.
 The channel disintegrates into deadfall and I return to the road to hike back to Canmore the same way I came.

 On the return hike there are wonderful views over the Bow Valley Corridor to familiar sun drenched mountains on the other side.

-As I return to Canmore, autumn colours are accentuated by seeding shrubbery.
-The return hike to Georgetown is a very good experience.
+Returning to Canmore, autumn colours are accentuated by seeding shrubbery.
+The hike to and from Georgetown is a very good experience.
 It is easy to lose the route so attention to trail signs is very important and a bit of advance research will be helpful.